 The Central Texas area has a vital purpose in the state’s railroad operation.
-This central proximity allows for north/south and east/west rail corridors.
-The KTMPO boundaries are served by two “class 1” railroad companies located in Temple.
+The central proximity allows for north/south and east/west rail corridors.
+The KTMPO boundaries are served by two “Class 1” railroad companies located in Temple.
 Burlington Northern and Santa Fe (BNSF) and Union Pacific (UP) are the predominant railroad freight carriers for the area.
 The City of Temple was founded in 1881 by the Gulf, Colorado and Santa Fe Railway Company in order to provide services for railroad equipment and passengers at a major junction point.

 The Temple rail yard performs rail car switching, locomotive fueling and is a strategic point for crew changes.
 Currently, there is a short-line railroad operation that is providing switching services to specific industries.
 There are approximately 10 miles of specific industry rail service in the Temple Central Pointe business park.

 The U.S. Army maintains its own railhead where vehicles, equipment and containers can be loaded and unloaded to support military missions worldwide as well as sustain ongoing operations at Fort Cavazos.